 We operate an ‘open-door’ policy so that parents can see teachers either before or after school.
 Parents – please do give teachers a little bit of notice whenever possible so that they can manage their time.
 Parents may also see the headteacher at any time but, for your convenience, it is helpful if you phone in advance so that we can arrange a mutually convenient time.
 For security reasons, we ask that all parents report to the school office when entering or leaving the school premises.

 When children first start at school we ask them and their parents to agree to sign our ‘home / school agreement’.
-This is always given out when children start school although the school office would be able to provide you with a copy if you would like to view one prior to your child starting with us.
+This is always given out when children start school.
+Please click on the document below if you would like to view this prior to your child starting with us.

 If your child is absent, for whatever reason, please let the office know by phoning on the first day of absence and then in writing when your child returns to school.

 Notification of absence is very important so we ask you to comply with this request at all times.
 If your child is absent and we have not heard from you then we will try to contact you.
 If we are not given a reason for the absence within 14 days then the absence will be recorded as ‘unauthorised’.